-The timing of reintroduction of non-urgent and elective echo procedures should be aligned with institutional policies and follow recommendations of regional public health authorities.
-Important considerations include local COVID-19 disease prevalence and new case trends, as well as available institutional resources including facilities, staffing, and equipment (including adequate supply of appropriate PPE).
-Resumption of echo services should be aligned with the gradual introduction of a phasic reopening plan, which will vary by institution and region.
-A summary of operational considerations is provided in Table 1.
+The timing of reintroduction of nonurgent and elective echocardiography procedures should be aligned with institutional policies and follow recommendations of regional public health authorities.
+Important considerations include local COVID-19 prevalence and new case trends, as well as available institutional resources, including facilities, staffing, and equipment (including adequate supply of appropriate PPE).
+Resumption of echocardiographic services should verified data.
+ASE makes no express or implied warranties regarding the completeness or accuracy of the information in these reports, including the warranty of merchantability or fitness for a particular purpose.
+In no event shall ASE be liable to you, your patients, or any other third parties for any decision made or action taken by you or such other parties in reliance on this information.
+Nor does your use of this information constitute the offering of medical advice by ASE or create any physician-patient relationship between ASE and your patients or anyone else.